clort81/buatae/README.md

 ./buatae.sh [filename.ans]
 ```

-If no filename is given, it opens `default.ans`.
-Use `-h` or `--help` for a brief usage message.

-### Requirements

-- Bash 4.0 or later (for associative arrays)
-- A terminal that supports 24‑bit color and mouse reporting
-- Minimum terminal size: **112 columns × 34 rows** for the current palette and glyph selections

-### Data Files

-buatae loads palettes and brush character sets from `$HOME/.config/buatae/`.
-Three files are expected:

-- `pal-artiste_520-20x26.txt` – a palette of 520 RGB triplets (space‑separated).
-- `chr-deluxe-131x5.bchr` – a glyph grid, each row containing glyphs separated by spaces.
-- `buatae_help.ans` – help text.

-You can replace these with your own files.
-Additional palette/brush files can be added later (menu placeholders exist).

-### Basic Controls

 | Action | Mouse / Key |
 |--------|-------------|
 | Draw | **Left‑click** in the drawing area - drag-hold to draw continuously |